CraftomeCJ/learningJournal/May2022/learningJournal20220525.md

-interface                                   // TYPE keyword to describe a type User                                        // unique what-I-name-it defines a TYPE {                                           // inside the curly braces
+interface                                   // TYPE keyword to describe a type User                                        // unique what-I-name-it defines a TYPE {                                           // the curly braces {} is object literal syntax
   ageInMonths: number;                      // to define the shape of objects
-  name: string;                             // expressed in an object literal }                                           // with respective type annotation
+  name: string;                             // with unique what-I-name-it object name }                                           // with respective type annotation and close with a semi-colon

 function                                    // function statement findUserAgeByName(                          // unique name of what-I-name-it new function => method()